 Can You Get a Mortgage Based on Bank Statements?

-Yes, some lenders will approve you for a mortgage based on your bank statements.
+Yes, some lenders will approve you for a mortgage based on statements from your bank accounts.
 This home loan product is referred to as a bank statement loan program.

 Bank Statement Mortgages vs. Traditional Mortgages: The Differences